kannan-ar/MariGold.HtmlParser/README.md

 ```

 ####Traverse through html elements
-In the following example, the loop will complete in two iterations.
+In the following example, the first loop iteration will parse the first div and the following div in the second and final iteration.
 ```csharp
 using MariGold.HtmlParser;